Co-localization with Category-Consistent Features and Geodesic Distance Propagation: Related work

 One challenge of co-localization is to define the criteria for discovering the objects without any negative examples.
 To fill the gap, state-of-the-art co-localization methods such as \cite{Li2016,Tang2014,Cho2015,Joulin2014} employ object proposals as part of their object discovery and co-localization pipelines. \citet{Tang2014} use the measure of objectness~\cite{Alexe12} to generate multiple bounding boxes for each image, followed by an objective function to simultaneously optimize the image-level labels and box-level labels.
-Such settings allow the use of a discriminative cost function~\cite{Joulin10}.
-This is also used in the work of co-localization on video frames~\cite{Joulin2014}. \citet{Cho2015}'s method also starts from object proposals, sharing the same spirit with deformable part models \cite{lsvm-pami} where objects are discovered and localized by matching common object parts.
+Such settings allow the use of discriminative cost function~\cite{Joulin10}.
+This is also used in the work of co-localization on video frames~\cite{Joulin2014}. \citet{Cho2015} also starts from object proposals, their method shares the same spirit with the deformable part model~\cite{lsvm-pami} where the objects are discovered and localized by matching common object parts.
 Most recently, \citet{Li2016} study the confidence score distribution of a supervised object detector over the set of object proposals to define an objective function, that learns a common object detector with similar confidence score distribution.
 All the aforementioned methods heavily depend on the quality of object proposals.

 Our work approaches the problem from a different perspective.
 Instead of trying to fill in the gap of the negative data and annotations that are unavailable, we find the common features shared by the objects from the positive images.
 Then, we use the joint locations of those features as our single-shot object detector.
-Our subsequent step refines the detected object features into a stable object by propagating their activations together.
+This allows us to bypass the need for utilizing a region or object proposal algorithm as a fist step.
+Our subsequent step refines the detected object features into a stable object by co-propagating their activations together.
 We describe the details of our 2-step approach in the following sections.